Don’t Fuck Up Your First Film:

 These aren't reasons to quit — they're the pressure points you plan for.

-This is the guide you read before you find out the hard way.
+This is the guide you work through before you find out the hard way.

 “It’s not theory.
 It’s what actually saves your ass on set.”